zmon1010/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### categoryAxis.line `Object`

-The configuration of the axis lines.
+Appearance settings for the axis lines.
 Also affects the major and minor ticks, but not the grid lines.

 #### Example - configure the category axis line